 Have plenty of cash.
 This one is significant if you’ll have a moving company helping you.
-Make sure you stop by the atm and grab some cash for tipping.
-The amount you tip your movers is usually left to your discretion.
-While $20 per mover seems to be a good rule of thumb per 4 hours of work, do try to keep in mind distance traveled, labor, and quality of work when making your decision.
+Make sure you stop by the ATM and grab some cash for tipping.
+The amount you tip your movers is entirely up to your discretion.
+While $20 per mover seems to be a good rule of thumb per 4 hours of work, try to keep in mind distance traveled, labor, and quality of work when making your decision.

 Now go ahead and print this out, stick it in your moving notepad, and double-check it on moving day.
 If you follow this moving day checklist, you’ll have a much less stressful day ahead.